Frequently Asked Questions

 Cohousing is a type of collaborative housing in which residents actively participate in the design and management of their own neighborhoods.

 At the core of cohousing, more precisely, at the heart of the community, members dream, shape, and determine how and where they want to live, both individually and together, what their common spaces will be, delineate their shared values, and lastly decide how their community will be managed and maintained.
-A cohousing community is a family of sorts — a chosen family —one with equal rights and responsibilities.

 The modern theory of cohousing originated in Denmark in the 1960s by families dissatisfied with existing housing and communities which they felt did not meet their needs.
 The Danish term bofællesskab (living community) was introduced to North America as cohousing by two American architects, Kathryn McCamant and Charles Durrett who co-wrote the book, Creating Cohousing.
 Durrett’s second book is The Senior Cohousing Handbook.
 The first community in the United States to be designed, constructed and occupied specifically for cohousing was Muir Commons in Davis, California